saygoweb/studiolive/README.md

 * Live preview of a configurable number of channels.
 * Multiple users can use the client from any web browser.
 * Define sets of Actions to be executed together (per show).
-* Screen Shot feature for captureing thumbnails to represent shows and scenes graphically.
+* Screen Shot feature for capturing thumbnails to represent shows and scenes graphically.
-* Define any number of scenes per show.
 * Conflates the data used by Flash Templates per show, making it easy to update data for multiple templates from a single UI.
 * Easy to use 'Show Time' page to operate during a live event or studio recording.
+* Define any number of scenes per show.

-## What's New as of 0.10.1 ##
+## What's New as of 1.0 ##

-- Added a screen snapshot to the previews on the scene page.
-A screenshot can be captured and assigned as a thumbnail to the show and / or scene.
-- Added a caspar connected indicator to the top right.
-- Added a scene select dropdown on the scene page.
-- Media files for images, templates, and video can now be selected by a drop down, with the drop down options being obtained from the Caspar server.
+- Everything.

 See the [Change Log](https://github.com/saygoweb/studiolive/blob/master/CHANGELOG.md) for more details.